sassoftware/viya4-ark/pre_install_report/README.md

 **Note:** You must set your `KUBECONFIG` environment variable. `KUBECONFIG` must have administrator rights in the namespace where you intend to deploy your SAS Viya software.
 To obtain a complete report use a `KUBECONFIG`  with administrator rights in the cluster.

+Create the namespace where you plan to deploy SAS Viya.
+You must specify the namespace when you run the tool.

 After obtaining the latest version of this tool, cd to `<tool-download-dir>/viya4-ark`.

 The following command provides usage details: